ottok/salsa-ci-pipeline/README.md

 ## Benefits – Why use Salsa CI?

-The official building and testing performed by Debian QA is run asynchronously and takes a long time to provide feedback because it is only accessible after pushing a release to the archive.
-Any issues with the package will be flagged, but remain broken and may cause havoc until a fixed version is uploaded.

-The Salsa CI pipeline mimics the tests that are run after each upload to Debian, but instead of having to wait for results or risk the health of the Debian repositories, Salsa CI provides you with instant feedback about any problems the changes you made may have created or solved.
+**Salsa CI provides anyone working on Debian packaging with instant feedback about the package quality.** The Salsa CI pipeline mimics various Debian quality assurance tools that run for every new Debian package revision uploaded to the Debian archive, but instead of requiring a new upload, Salsa CI can run on every commit pushed to Salsa, making the feedback cycle significantly faster.

+While the official Debian QA tools will flag issues with a package, any package already uploaded to the Debian archives will continue to exist in a broken state, potentially causing havoc, until a fixed version is uploaded. **Ensuring every package fully passed Salsa CI before upload to Debian archives will help prevent archive-wide effects of broken packages.**

+In addition to catching machine detectable regressions, **Salsa CI can also be used to validate that new fixes are correct** and that previously detected issues are no longer present.

 Salsa CI currently offers:

-* Building the package from the source using [git-buildpackage](https://manpages.debian.org/unstable/git-buildpackage/git-buildpackage.1.en.html) with multiple build profiles and architectures
+* Building the package using [git-buildpackage](https://manpages.debian.org/unstable/git-buildpackage/git-buildpackage.1.en.html)
+  with multiple build profiles and architectures
 * Static analysis for Debian packages using [Lintian](https://lintian.debian.org)